-Administering CAR T-cells therapy carries with it a preferential list of indications, governed by the rate of disease progression and patient’s pre-conditioning.
+Administering CAR T therapy carries with it a preferential list of indications, governed by the rate of disease progression and patient’s pre-conditioning.
 As with other oncologic treatment side effects, CAR T-cells therapy is used to administer Actembra for the treatment of Cytokine-release-syndrome, which occurs as a side-effect after treatment with Kymriah.
 So, long story short, in future, when patients undergo treatment for B-cell ALL, chances are patients will be requiring Actemra as well.
 Maybe, future research on CAR T-cell therapy can be focussed on delivering combination drugs as well.

-Why CAR T-Cells Are Big For Cancer
+Why CAR T Therapy is Big For Cancer